-Orica’s 2016 net profit after tax before individually material items (NPAT) was $389 million, 7% lower than 2015, and earnings before interest and tax was $642 million, representing a decline of 6% on the prior year.
+Statutory net profit after tax was $386 million, 13% higher than 2016 and earnings before interest and tax was $635 million, broadly in line with the prior year.

 Within the organisation, change has been the enabler that has helped deliver a steady result.
 Considerable financial benefits continue to flow from the business improvement program that is being embedded as a new way of working across the business.
 The new, disciplined approach to capital management adopted last year has resulted in a significant reduction in capital expenditure, and decisive action has been taken to strengthen our balance sheet.

 Last year we introduced a revised dividend policy that provides greater flexibility to ensure shareholder returns reflect the company’s position and market conditions.
 The Board has declared a final dividend of 28 cents per ordinary share, bringing the total dividend for the year to 51.5 cents per share.
 This equates to a 50% of underlying earnings and is an increase of 4% on the prior year.

 Safety was by far the most disappointing aspect of the company’s performance, with the fatality of an employee at a customer site in Peru and an accident at our Gyttorp manufacturing site in Sweden that resulted in the death of another employee.
 Safety is the Board’s paramount concern.
 Oversight of the management team’s overall approach to safety has been, and will continue to be, a pressing issue.
 The management team has made strong progress on identifying major hazards across every site, and in verifying key controls, and Board monitoring of this program will always be a priority.